MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/wavealltrue.md

 ---
 # <a name="waveactivealltrue-function"></a>Função WaveActiveAllTrue

-Retornará true se a expressão for verdadeira em todas as faixas ativas na onda atual.
+Retornará true se a expressão for verdadeira em todas as pistas ativas na onda atual.

 ## <a name="syntax"></a>Sintaxe